Poincar\'{e} duality for rigid analytic Hyodo--Kato theory: Introduction

 Such explicit computations are possible through an approach to Hyodo--Kato theory for strictly semistable log schemes based on log rigid cohomology instead of log crystalline cohomology provided by the authors in \cite{ErtlYamada}.
 It allows for a definition of the Hyodo--Kato map

-in a straight forward and intuitive way which is independent of the choice of a uniformiser $\pi$.
+in a straight forward and intuitive way which is independent of the choice of a uniformiser $\pi$ in the sense that for two uniformiser $\pi,\pi'$ there is a canonical quasi-isomorphism $R\Gamma_\rig(Y_\pi/W^0)\xrightarrow{\sim}R\Gamma_\rig(Y_{\pi'}/W^0)$ and we have $\Psi_{\pi,\log}=\Psi_{\pi',\log}$.
 (It rather depends on the choice of a branch $\log\colon K^\times\rightarrow K$ of the $p$-adic logarithm.)
 Therefore, it is suitable not only for explicit computation but also for generalisations.
 For example, the second author studied coefficients for rigid analytic Hyodo--Kato theory in \cite{Yamada2020}, and generalised the additional structures on the rigid Hyodo--Kato cohomology and the Hyodo--Kato map to cohomology with coefficients.

 The construction of rigid Hyodo--Kato theory with compact support in the present article can be seen as an application of \cite{Yamada2020}.
-More precisely, we introduce several types of log rigid cohomology with compact support as log rigid cohomology with coefficients in a certain type of log overconvergent isocrystals.
+More precisely, we introduce several types of log rigid cohomology with compact support as log rigid cohomology with coefficients in certain types of log overconvergent isocrystals.
 We compare them with Yamashita--Yasuda's crystalline constructions in \cite{YamashitaYasuda2014} and prove Poincar\'{e} duality.
 Because of the simplicity of our construction, the duality is clearly compatible with the additional structures and the Hyodo--Kato map.

 This simplicity together with the rigid analytic nature of our construction makes it a useful candidate to advance some of the most difficult conjectures in arithmetic geometry as demonstrated in \cite{LoefflerZerbes}.